jkbest2/posdefecology.net/content/authors/admin/_index.md

 +++
 # Display name
-name = "John K Best"
+title = "John K Best"

 # Username (this should match the folder name)
 authors = ["admin"]